ExpediaGroup/vsync/website/docs/internals/destination.md

 sidebar_label: Destination
 ---

-This is the end of unidirectional connection for syncing secrets.
+This is the end of the unidirectional connection for syncing secrets.
 It should point to secondary vault clusters in different regions from which regional apps can pull out secrets.

 ---